memoriesus/memoriesus.github.io/aboutme.md

 ### my history

-To be honest, I started to write code in 2011 as An automated test engineer using Ruby.And then in 2014 I started to my new chapter to be a  developer.
+To be honest, I started to write code in 2011 as An automated test engineer using Ruby.And then in 2014 I started  my new chapter to be a  developer.
 > **Never pause to try, or how to find the best solution.**